hipufka/DataScience-Roadmap/README.md

 # DataScience-Roadmap
 This repository is dedicated to my progress in DS & ML.
-It is created as a digest of my work examples and for the sake of my motivation.
+It is created as a digest of my work examples, storage of samples and for the sake of my personal motivation.
 Certificates on finishing of courses you may find <a href="https://github.com/hipufka/DataScience-Roadmap/tree/main/Certificates">here</a>.

 № |Item                                   |Status      |URL    | Date of finish --|---------------------------------------|------------|-------|---------------